henryglends/Bootstrap/README.md

 ### How do I change tweak settings?
 You have two solutions:
 1. Enable injection into `com.apple.Preferences` (please be wary that you are injecting into a system application, do this at your own risk) and install PreferenceLoader along with a tweak that has a preference bundle (ex.
 ShowTouch).
-2. Use TweakSettings by CreatureSurvive on the [CreatureCoding repository](https://creaturecoding.com/repo/) and respring for it to show up. **This is the safest alternative to people who DO NOT want to inject into system applications.**
+2. Use TweakSettings by CreatureSurvive on the [CreatureCoding repository](https://creaturecoding.com/repo/) and respring for it to show up. **This is the safest alternative to people who DO NOT want to inject into system applications.
+While nothing bad will happen when injection system applications, you may use this as a safe fallback option.**

 ## Technical
 - [Back to Table of Contents](#table-of-contents)
 ### Why do applications claim I'm still jailbroken?
 Coming from a previous jailbreak, refer to #2 in the uninstallation guide in this FAQ to remove all jailbreak related files in `/var`.

 **Do not install Filza from roothide's repository in Sileo.** If you installed Filza through TrollStore, replace it with the [no URL scheme version](https://tigisoftware.com/download/Filza_NoURLScheme_4.0.0.ipa).
+Make sure you don't have Filza enabled in the App List (unless you benefit from this, please test if injection into Filza helps with detection for you specifically).

 If your application still persists, attempt to uninstall it completely (disable injection first) and reinstall from the App Store.